Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Applications

-To evaluate the computational efficiency achieved by the SIR algorithm, $s$ is varied from 0.1 to 1 in steps of 0.01.
-As a comparator, we use an approach in which MCMC is re-fitted for each value of $s$.
-In the SIR approach, $s=1.0$ is set as the base prior.
-Then, for $s = 0.1, 0.01, \ldots ,0.99$, the posterior samples of the hazard ratio are obtained using the SIR algorithm.
-Posterior sampling is implemented using the Hamiltonian Monte Carlo algorithm, facilitated by the \texttt{cmdstanr} version 0.4.0 package in R version 4.4.3.
-We run four parallel MCMC chains with 105,000 iterations each, discarding the first 5,000 as burn-in and retaining every fifth sample post burn-in to thin the chain.
-The MCMC re-fit approach and the single MCMC for the base prior in the SIR approach both use this setup.
-In the SIR approach, the length of resampling is set to be 0.8 times the number of posterior samples.
+To evaluate the computational efficiency achieved by the SIR algorithm, we considered 91 candidate values, $s=0.10,0.11,\ldots,1.00$.
+For the tipping-point analysis, these values were examined from the base-prior value $s=1.00$ downward in increments of 0.01.
+As a comparator, we re-fitted the model using MCMC for each value of $s$.
+In the SIR approach, $s=1.00$ was used as the base-prior specification because it corresponds to the most diffuse half-normal prior among the candidate specifications and is therefore expected to provide adequate overlap with the alternative priors.
+For each alternative value, $s=0.10,0.11,\ldots,0.99$, posterior samples of the hazard ratio were obtained using the SIR algorithm.
+Posterior sampling was performed using the No-U-Turn Sampler (NUTS), an adaptive Hamiltonian Monte Carlo algorithm, implemented in the \texttt{cmdstanr} version 0.4.0 package in R version 4.4.3.
+We ran four parallel MCMC chains, each with 5,000 warm-up iterations followed by 100,000 sampling iterations, retaining every fifth post-warm-up draw.
+The target acceptance probability was set to 0.9999 to reduce divergent transitions by using a smaller integration step size.
+The same sampling configuration was used for each MCMC re-fit and for the single MCMC fit under the base prior in the SIR approach.
+For each alternative prior specification, we generated an equally weighted posterior sample by multinomial resampling according to the normalized importance weights.
+The resample size was set to $M^\dagger = 0.8 M$, where $M$ denotes the number of posterior draws obtained under the base prior.